 There’s some evidence that ALA is acts as a “heavy metal chelator,” binding to metals (also called “toxins”) in the body, including mercury, arsenic, iron and other forms of free radicals that make their way into the bloodstream through water, air, chemical products and the food supply.

-1. Fights Diabetes and Diabetic Complications
+2. Fights Diabetes and Diabetic Complications

-In dietary supplement form, ALA seems to help improve insulin sensitivity and might also offer protection against metabolic syndrome — a term given to a cluster of conditions like high blood pressure, cholesterol and body weight.
+Alpha lipoic acid supplementation seems to help improve insulin sensitivity and might also offer protection against metabolic syndrome — a term given to a cluster of conditions like high blood pressure, cholesterol and body weight.
 Some evidence also shows that it can help lower blood sugar levels.

 A major benefit of alpha lipoic supplementation in diabetics is the lowered risk for neuropathic complications that affect the heart, since around 25 percent of people with diabetes develop cardiovascular autonomic neuropathy (CAN).
 CAN is characterized by reduced heart rate variability and is associated with an increased risk of mortality in people with diabetes.

-2. Preserves Eye Health
+3. Preserves Eye Health

-3. Prevents Memory Loss and Cognitive Decline
+4. Helps Prevent Memory Loss and Cognitive Decline

 ALA seems to easily make its way into the brain by passing the blood-brain barrier, where it can protect delicate brain and nerve tissue.
 It’s also used to prevent strokes and other brain problems, including dementia in older adults.

-Recent experiments using rats have shown that ALA can help reverse the damage in aging cells of the brain, improve performance in memory tasks, lower oxidative damage and improve mitochondrial function, although we still don’t know how well these benefits can apply to aging humans.
-(7)
+Recent experiments using rats have shown that ALA can help reverse damage in aging cells of the brain, improve performance in memory tasks, lower oxidative damage and improve mitochondrial function, although we still don’t know how well these benefits can apply to aging humans.

-4. Helps Boost Glutathione
+5. Helps Boost Glutathione

-Glutathione is considered the “master antioxidant” by many experts, since it’s crucial for immunity, cellular health and disease prevention.
-Some studies have found that 300–1,200 milligrams of alpha lipoic acid helps increase the ability of glutathione to regulate the body’s immune response and fight off diseases like diabetes/insulin resistance or even HIV/AIDS.
-(8)
+One randomized, controlled trial found that 300–1,200 milligrams of alpha lipoic acid helps increase the ability of glutathione to regulate the body’s immune response.
+This may help fight off diseases, such as type 2 diabetes/insulin resistance and even HIV/AIDS.

-5. Might Help Protect Skin from Damage
+6. Might Help Protect Skin from Damage

 The best way to get any nutrients is ideally through real food sources, since this is how your body knows how to absorb and use various chemicals best.
 ALA is found in many different plant and animal sources, since it’s bound to protein molecules (especially lysine).